azat-co/aws-intro/labs/02-hello-world.md

 # Lab 2: Hello World Baby

-Node is a fast performing non-blocking I/O JavaScript run-time platform which is mostly used for web servers, API and microservices because of it's small footprint, and interpreted nature.
+Node is a fast performing non-blocking I/O JavaScript run-time platform which is mostly used for web servers, API and microservices because of its small footprint, and interpreted nature.
 Node allows developers to port and share the front-end code *to the server* easily.

 You can compare Apache httpd and PHP stack or Tomcat and Java to Node when doing this simple Hello World deployment.

 # Task

-* Have Hello World HTTP web server written in Node working and accessible to entire world via public AWS DNS.
+* Have Hello World HTTP web server written in Node working and accessible to the entire world via public AWS DNS.

 # Walk-through